Exposure and the Elements

 3. Label Layers:The morning chill burns off quickly and layers are often shed during exploring and games throughout the day.
 We do our best to help keep children and their possessions together, but it’s easier to reunite a missing jacket and its owner with your child’s name in it.

 4. Check for Critters:Make a head-to-toe tick check part of your post-ranch routine.
-Deer ticksare part of the natural Sienna Ranch ecosystem.
+Deer ticks are part of the natural Sienna Ranch ecosystem.
 Ask your doctor if you are concerned about tick-related illnesses.

 5. Hats, yes, Sandals, no:We encourage students to wear sun hats while hiking and playing.
 Consider letting your child pick out a hat they want to wear to increase the likelihood of it staying on during program.
 To keep toes safe and prevent blisters or splinters from dampening the day, please make sure to send all participants in socks and close-toed shoes.
 Students in the Riding and Horsemanship programs have additional horse-safe footwear requirements sent in your reminder email.